-Aversive conditioning is not a permanent solution for human-bear conflicts.
-Bears can easily learn strategies for evading efforts by managers to apply AC.
-Effective AC may be expensive and impractical because specialized equipment is often necessary.
+Aversive conditioning is not a permanent solution for relief from human-bear conflicts.
+Bears can easily learn strategies for evading efforts by managers to apply aversive conditioning.
+Effective aversive conditioning may be expensive and impractical because specialized equipment is often necessary.
 Trapping of the bear may be required to implement treatments, and professional training is required.
-Bear dogs can be expensive to purchase and train.
-Agencies need to develop policies regarding animal ownership, how and whether maintenance costs are covered, and retirement of aging animals.
-Current literature documenting the effectiveness of aversive conditioning is limited.
+Bear dogs can be expensive to purchase and train, and agencies need to develop policies regarding animal ownership, how and if maintenance costs are covered, and retirement of aging animals.
+Current literature exploring the effectiveness of aversive conditioning is limited.

-The Washington Department of Fish and Game (WDFG) has employed the use of Karelian Bear Dogs since 2003 and now has six working dogs placed with different handlers.
-The program has been successful due in part due to training the dogs to fill various roles and the commitment by the Department to the program.
+The Washington Department of Fish and Game (WDFG) has employed the use of Karelian Bear Dogs since 2003 and now have six working dogs placed with different handlers.
+The program has been successful due in part to training the dogs to fill various roles and the commitment by the Department.
 A non-profit foundation now funds the KBD program through public donations.

 The dogs specialize in AC of black bears at releases, but they are also used by WDFG law enforcement personnel in locating evidence, such as spent firearm casings and poached animals.
 The dogs have been deployed in search and rescue and missing persons cases as well.
-The dogs have been used in the hazing of ungulates in urban areas, tracking and locating orphaned wildlife, and assisting in mountain lion captures.
+The dogs have been used in the hazing of ungulates in urban areas, tracking and locating orphaned wildlife, and assisting in cougar captures.